armStrapTools/armStrap/README.md

     [Kernel]
     version = mainline

-* Version : Valid versions are : sun4i (CubieBoard, HackBerry), sun7i (CubieBoard2, CubieTruck, A70x), sun7i-ct (CubieTruck, with Wifi and Bluetooth), sunxi-next (all devices), mainline (all devices)
+* Version : See ./armStrap -k for the list of avalable Kernels.

 Networking
 ----------